sharetribe/flex-docs/src/docs/introduction/getting-started-with-flex-cli/index.md

 - [Yarn](https://classic.yarnpkg.com/en/docs/install)

-When you have installed Node.js and Yarn, type the following command to install Flex CLI:
+When you have installed Node.js and Yarn, type the following command to install Sharetribe CLI:

 ```bash
 yarn global add flex-cli
 ```

-To verify that Flex CLI was successfully installed, run:
+To verify that Sharetribe CLI was successfully installed, run:

 ```bash
 flex-cli